CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 > To load this example into Neo4j, you'll need to install Neo4j as well as the [APOC](https://github.com/neo4j-contrib/neo4j-apoc-procedures) procedures.
 After you have both set up, you can load this graph with the following Cypher command: `call apoc.import.graphml("https://github.com/CliffordAnderson/XQuery4Humanists/edit/master/data/jc-graph.xml, {batchSize: 10000, readLabels: true, storeNodeIds: false, defaultRelationshipType:"RELATED"})`

 ![Julius Caesar Graph in Neo4j](http://i.imgur.com/gai55cE.png)

+In this session, we've scratched the surface of the possibilities of using XQuery to explore TEI documents.
+There is no more suitable tool for analyzing and interpreting TEI.
+The power of XQuery grows as you move from querying individual TEI documents to examining entire TEI corpora.
+As a challenge, can you create a graphML document, for instance, of the entire Folger Shakespeare TEI corpus, demonstrating the linkages among characters between plays?